Brazil Assessment: Case Study

-Brazil scored 60 out of 100 in the first national regional assessment of the Ocean Health Index (published in PLOS One - see sidebar).
+Brazil scored 60 out of 100 in the first national assessment of the Ocean Health Index (published in PLOS One - see sidebar).
 Regional data replaced global data for pressures and resilience in all 10 goals; and replaced other data layers in four of the ten goals.

 Scores for each Index goal were calculated for each of the 17 coastal states in Brazil (see maps below)